 6. Provide the Student with an Email Account:

-In Japan, it is not usual custom to provide information or feedback to employees on their work performance.
-Canadian students can become rather anxious and worried when placed in an environment where no information is given to them on the status of their work.
+In Japan, it is not usual to provide information or feedback to employees on their work performance, whereas in Canada it is common.
+As a result, Canadian students can become rather anxious and worried when placed in an environment where no information is given to them on the status of their work.
 Many students feel that when no feedback is provided it means that either they are doing a very bad job, or that the company doesn’t care about their work.

 It would be helpful if students could be included in weekly meetings (even if they are in Japanese), as well as be given the opportunity to give regular updates on their project.
 It is helpful for the supervisor to think of the student as a necessary member of the team.
 The student also benefits from learning about the status of the activities within the team and how his/her project relates to the team’s projects.
 It is also very helpful for the student to submit a monthly progress report to his or her supervisor, which they can then discuss together.
 In this way, the student is able to receive some feedback on their progress.
 We hope that supervisors will feel comfortable giving feedback to students, both positive and negative.